kannankvs/md2/Command-Reference.md

     show processes cpu

 	Note that pipe option can be used using " | head -n" to display only the "n" number of lines.
 	TBD: Do we support all options of "top" command?
+Lets ask Joe.

 - Example: